yassinomri/yassinomri/README.md

 - 👋 Hi, I’m @yassinomri
-- 👀 I’m interested in web developement
+- 👀 I’m interested in Embedded Software Engineering and Embedded Linux Dev
-- 🌱 I’m currently learning HTML/CSS/JavaScript
+- 🌱 I’m currently learning about Embedded Systems and Linux OS

 <!---
 yassinomri/yassinomri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.